 Evidence-Based Strategies to Develop Both Skills

 One powerful strategy is 'thinking aloud' modelling, where teachers verbalise their thought processes whilst solving problems.
-For instance, when teaching fraction division in Year 5, you might say: "I'm stuck here, so I'll draw a bar model to visualise what's happening.
+For instance, when teaching fraction division in Year 5, you can say: "I'm stuck here, so I'll draw a bar model to visualise what's happening.
 Now I can see that dividing by a half means finding how many halves fit into my whole."
 This demonstrates both the cognitive skill (using bar models) and the metacognitive process (recognising confusion and selecting an appropriate strategy).

 Exit tickets provide another practical approach.
 Rather than asking "What did you learn today?", try metacognitive prompts: "Which part of today's lesson was most challenging and why?" or "What strategy helped you understand the concept?"
 These questions develop learners' ability to reflect on their learning processes.
-A Year 3 teacher might use traffic light cards during independent work, where learners display red, amber, or green to indicate their confidence level, prompting immediate self-assessment.
+A Year 3 teacher can use traffic light cards during independent work, where learners display red, amber, or green to indicate their confidence level, prompting immediate self-assessment.

 The 'plan, monitor, evaluate' cycle offers a structured framework for developing metacognition.
 Before starting a task, learners identify what they need to do and select appropriate strategies.
 During the task, they check their progress and adjust their approach.
 Afterwards, they reflect on what worked well and what they'd do differently.
 This cycle transforms a simple writing task into an opportunity for metacognitive development, moving learners beyond just completing work to understanding how they learn best.